Mistake #1: Not Knowing Your Goals and Aspirations

 The reality of culinary promotions and settling into your preferred niche is that it can be just as difficult to become the Executive Chef at a restaurant as it is to become CEO of a large corporation.

-That’s why it’s important to know what you want BEFORE you sign up for culinary school.
-While there is no hard and fast rule why you can’t become an Executive Chef, you do have to start making the right decisions to get there right now.
+That’s why knowing what you want BEFORE signing up for culinary school is important.
+While there is no hard and fast rule as to why you can’t become an Executive Chef, you do have to start making the right decisions to get there right now.